ojegit/OO_Harkkatyo/README.md

 - implement recycleview
 - add pictures to each lutemon (currently fixed, but different nonetheless)
 - implement fragments
+- combat graphics (tip: use the fixed images here since they're already included in the objects)
+- restore perished lutemons
 #
 ### Changes:
+#### 07/19/2023
+- added recycle view that is capable of showing multiple layouts to battle display
+- added revive button to list view: when lutemon is at PERISHED state then a button to revive lutemon back to max health becomes visible; the revived lutemon is moved back HOME
 #### 07/18/2023
 - fixed a bug not being able to switch states of more than one lutemon at a time (fixed by using id's to identify the checkboxes when removing them instead of int based identifier (which simialary to a list or array list doesn't work when the contents is changed; unique id is immune to this))
 - added dialogue verification for lutemon permanent deletion